Getting an Interview

-I applied through other source and interviewed at The Philadelphia Inquirer.
+I applied through other source – interviewed at The Philadelphia Inquirer (Philadelphia, PA).

-Interview Question – Would I be alright with writing editorials that represented the board's consensus but with my byline.
-View Answer
+- Would I be alright with writing editorials that represented the board's consensus but with my byline.
+1 Answer

-I applied in-person and the process took 1 week – interviewed at The Philadelphia Inquirer in November 2010.
+I applied in-person.
+The process took a week – interviewed at The Philadelphia Inquirer (Philadelphia, PA) in November 2010.

 I wanted to write columns and or report for the paper.
 The interview was receptive and positive re: my delivery and what I had desired.
 No position was open for writer/reporter at that time.
 However, they plan to contact me as soon as a position opens.

-Interview Question – Would you be willing to travel all over the world, if need be?
-View Answer
+- Would you be willing to travel all over the world, if need be?
+1 Answer

-I applied through college or university and the process took 3 months – interviewed at The Philadelphia Inquirer.
+I applied through college or university.
+The process took 3+ months – interviewed at The Philadelphia Inquirer.